The Site Visit Process

 If an institution offers more than one dental education program, the Commission evaluates all programs during a single site visit whenever possible.
 Shared faculty, shared facilities and integrated curricula, as well as the time and expense involved in preparing for a visit, are among the reasons for coordinated evaluations.

-The Commission encourages the coordination of its evaluations with evaluations by regional and/or other nationally recognized accrediting associations.
-It will make every effort to coordinate its evaluations with those of other associations if requested to do so by an institution.
+The Commission encourages the coordination of its evaluations with evaluations by regional and/or other nationally recognized accrediting agencies.
+It will make every effort to coordinate its evaluations with those of other agencies if requested to do so by an institution.

-The Commission has conducted simultaneous evaluations with regional accrediting associations such as the Southern Association of Colleges and Schools and other specialized agencies such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or with state accrediting agencies such as the State Education Department, the University of the State of New York Division of College and University Evaluation.
+The Commission has conducted simultaneous evaluations with regional accrediting agencies such as the Southern Association of Colleges and Schools and other specialized agencies such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or with state accrediting agencies such as the State Education Department, the State of New York Division of College and University Evaluation.
 If an institution wishes to coordinate accreditation activities, the Commission should be contacted well in advance of the projected time of the site visit.